yuliu2016/kripton/README.rst

 ============================

 Kripton is a conceptual programming language design, inspired by Kotlin and Python.

-Features and Design Principles:

-- Imperative, functional, and object-oriented
+It includes imperative, functional, and object-oriented coding styles and supports both dynamic and static typing
-- First-class objects for everything
-- Encourages functional style
-- Encourages type extensions
-- Encourages protected scopes
-- Dynamic or static typing

 Code Examples
 =============